brucerry/Shell/Docker/Run Docker in Windows through WSL2 .md

 ## In Windows PowerShell

 #### Install WSL2 with default Linux distribution
-Or you may install it through Mircrosoft Store in Win11
+Or you may install it through Microsoft Store in Win11
 ```
 wsl --list
 wsl --list --online